aims-umich/neorl/README.md

 ## Acknowledgments

-NEORL was established in MIT back to 2020 with feedback, validation, and usage of different colleagues: Issac Wolverton (MIT Quest for Intelligence), Joshua Joseph (MIT Quest for Intelligence), Benoit Forget (MIT Nuclear Science and Engineering), Ugi Ugotonbar.
+NEORL was established in MIT back to 2020 with feedback, validation, and usage of different colleagues: Issac Wolverton (MIT Quest for Intelligence), Joshua Joseph (MIT Quest for Intelligence), Benoit Forget (MIT Nuclear Science and Engineering), Ugi Otgonbaatar (Exelon Corporation).